HaxeFoundation/code-cookbook/assets/content/cookbook/Beginner/date-time.md

 ## Getting Unix timestamp in milliseconds

-Unix time ( or  Epoch time) is the number of seconds that have elapsed since 1st January 1970 .
+Unix time (or Epoch time) is the number of seconds that have elapsed since 1 January 1970.
 It is widely used in many programs.

 For all available Haxe targets , the Unix timestamp in seconds is obtainable like this: